softlayer/softlayer-python/docs/dev/cli.rst

         return t

-Then we need to register it so that `sl table-example` will know to route to this new module.
+Then we need to register it so that `slcli table-example` will know to route to this new module.
 We do that by adding ALL_ROUTES in SoftLayer/CLI/routes.py to include the following:

 ::